Ricardo-Santo/analytics_engineering_dbt/README.md

 ##  ANALYTICS ENGINEERING PROJECT

 This project focus in the Analytics Engineering process with the dbt technology.
-It integrates with a PostgreSQL database and supports dbt for transformation and Power BI for visualization.
+It integrates with a PostgreSQL database and supports dbt for transformation ... under the ELT pipeline the major focus is on the ...

 ---

 ###  Project Overview

-This project automates the ETL pipeline for JVA stock data and company financials using the [Alpha Vantage API](https://www.alphavantage.co/).
-It stores the processed data in a PostgreSQL database and prepares it for analysis and modeling with [dbt](https://www.getdbt.com/).
+This project uses dbt and ... to solve and present solutions to a CEO from a DVD rental store KPI and questions about the store and its activity.
 ---

 ### Project Structure